-we’re moving out of the Ice Age… the Iron Age… the Industrial Age… the Information Age… to the Participation Age
+we’ve moved out of the Ice Age… the Iron Age… the Industrial Age… the Information Age… to arrive at the Participation Age

 Anytime, anywhere, anyone, any device – it’s a basic expectation of today’s workforce and an aim of every enterprise who wants to optimise productivity.